 The ADA requires that a service dog be trained to do work or perform tasks that mitigate your disability.
 What tasks could a dog do for you that would mitigate your disability?
-(Providing comfort or companionship is not considered a service task and does not qualify for reasonable accomodation).
+(Providing comfort or companionship is not a service task and does not qualify for reasonable accommodation).

-For more information on what reasonable accomodation means, and how service dogs should behave in public, go to our Regulations page.
+For more information on what reasonable accommodation means, and how service dogs should behave in public, go to our Regulations page.